Yiling-Huo/yiling-huo.github.io/resources.md

   <a href="/files/resources/python/noise_reduction.py" download>Download</a>.
 [Tutorial](https://yiling-huo.github.io/tutorials/2023/07/23/noise-reduction.html).
 A Python script that reduces breathing and room noise from recordings.

+- Present pictures and labels:

+  <a href="/files/resources/python/fam-task.py" download>Download</a>.
+[Tutorial](https://yiling-huo.github.io/tutorials/2024/02/20/present-pic-task.html).
+A Python (pygame) program that presents participants with a series of pictures and their labels.

 ## R scripts:

 - Remove outliers: